gamma-lab/buffet/lyrics_generation_using_RNN/README.md

 This tutorial is modified from https://github.com/SeanLee97/generate-lyrics-using-PyTorch

-The original code is modified compatible with the newest Pytorch version.
+The original code has been modified compatible with the newest Pytorch version.

 ## Data:

-The dataset is consisting of 7868 lines of Chinese lines lyrics from Jay Chou, which has been removed non-Chinese letter and symbols.
+The underlying dataset is consisting of 7868 lines of Chinese lyrics from Jay Chou, which has been removed non-Chinese letters and symbols.

 ## Process Understanding:

 ### Build word dictionary
-* Built a character to index and index to charactor dictionaries, in this way, we can get all the unique words from underlying data and assign each word with a unique index.
-Thus, we can transfer all the words into indexes for the training purpose and then transform back for the visualizing the result.
+* Built character to index and index to charactor dictionaries, in this way, we can get all the unique words from underlying data and assign each word with a unique index.
+Thus, we can transfer all the words into indexes for the training purpose and then transform back for visualizing the result.
+#### Example
 ```
 想要有直升机
 想要和你飞到宇宙去